thelastpickle/cassandra-reaper/README.md

   * Expected query parameters: *None*
   * Returns a list of all repair run statuses found for the given "cluster_name" path parameter.

+* POST    /repair_run (com.spotify.reaper.resources.RepairRunResource)
+  * Expected query parameters:
+    * *clusterName*: Name of the Cassandra cluster.
+    * *keyspace*: The name of the table keyspace.
+    * *table*: The name of the table (column family).
+    * *owner*: Owner name for the table.
+This could be any string identifying the owner.
+    * *cause*: Identifies the process, or cause the repair was started.

+* POST    /repair_run/{id} (com.spotify.reaper.resources.RepairRunResource)
+  * Expected query parameters: *None*
+  * Triggers a repair run identified by the "id" path parameter.